akshaygrao77/DeepLearning-Assignment2/Readme.md

 # Part A instructions
+## Entire assignment was done using google colab.
+However we provide options for CMD arguments as well

 ### The following are instructions to execute code using command line
 ```
 usage: ipykernel_launcher.py [-h] [-pgb] [-visfilters] [-cgbm] [-runbest]
                              {run_model} ...